YashSleepyBoi/ESC_Project/README.md

 # ESC_Project
-Hotel Booking Website This repository contains the source code for a hotel booking website.
+This repository contains the source code for a hotel booking website.
 The website allows users to search for hotels, view details and amenities, and make bookings for their desired dates.

 Features
 User Registration and Login: Users can create an account and log in to access the booking functionalities.
 Hotel Search: Users can search for hotels based on their preferred location, check-in/check-out dates, and other criteria.
 Hotel Listing: The website provides a list of available hotels with their key details such as name, price, rating, and amenities.